-In industrial industries, container shipments are the most common way to transport metal parts and equipment overseas as it’s the cheapest option, but also the slowest.
-During these prolonged transit times across the world, shipping containers are subject to harsh environment variations such as temperature, and relative humidity.
+In industrial industries, container shipments are the most common way to transport metal parts and equipment overseas.
+This kind of transportation is so common because of its low cost, but it’s also the slowest form of transportation.
+During these long journeys, shipping containers are subject to extreme environmental variations such as temperature and relative humidity.
 With these variations, condensation forms along the inner walls of the shipment containers.
-This condensation (or commonly known as container rain) will then drip from the walls and ceiling of the container onto the packages inside of the container.
-If the metal parts are poorly packaged the humidity can enter the packaging and accelerate corrosion.
+This condensation will drip from the walls and ceiling onto the packages inside the container.
+In addition, if the metal parts are poorly packaged, humidity can enter the packaging and accelerate corrosion.

-With the use of Zerust® Vapor Corrosion Inhibitors (VCI) products, companies no longer have to rely on desiccants to absorb the moisture in the containers, as the compounds of Zerust® VCIs release into the container airspace and actively prevent corrosion by forming strong bonds with the metal surfaces of the parts stored in the container promoting and maintaining the natural and healthy passive oxide layer on the metal.
-The VCI layer that forms is invisible, dry, and does not affect the physical properties or functionality of the metal in any way, allowing the metals to be painted, treated, and/or used straight out of the Zerust® package without further cleaning.
+With the use of ZERUST® Vapor Corrosion Inhibitors (VCI) products, companies no longer have to rely on desiccants to absorb the moisture in the containers, as the compounds of ZERUST® VCIs release into the container airspace and actively prevent corrosion by forming strong bonds with the metal surfaces of the parts stored in the container promoting and maintaining the natural and healthy passive oxide layer on the metal.
+In addition, the VCI layer that forms is invisible and does not affect the physical properties or functionality of the metal in any way, allowing the metals to be painted, treated, and/or used straight out of the ZERUST® package without further cleaning.